marcinma/k8s-workshops/Day1/09_compose/task.md

 # Compose

 Compose is a tool for defining and running multi-container Docker applications.
-It takes declrative approach to provide working containers with a managed sets.
+It takes declarative approach to provide working containers with a managed sets.

 ```sh
 sudo apt install docker-compose